 Much like medical screenings, required minimum distributions (RMDs) are one of those unpleasant phenomena you encounter as you age.
 They’re a hassle, they consume time you’d rather spend enjoying your retirement, and failure to pay attention to them can result in severe consequences.

-After you turn 70, the IRS requires you to begin withdrawing from all of your IRAs, 401(k)s and any other tax-advantaged retirement accounts you own.
-If you inherited an IRA from someone other than your spouse, you will also need to begin taking RMDs.
+After you turn 72, the IRS requires you to begin withdrawing from all of your IRAs, 401(k)s and any other tax-deferred retirement accounts you own.
+If you inherited an IRA from someone other than your spouse prior to December 31st, 2019, that account will also be subject to RMDs.

 Failing to take your required minimum distribution by the deadline will result in a tax penalty.
 Planning ahead and understanding best practices for managing your RMDs can help you avoid headaches as well as hefty fines.